Detecting Multimedia Generated by Large AI Models: A Survey: Detection

 \subsubsection{Pure Detection}

-$\clubsuit$ \textbf{Text-assisted.} This type of method utilizes text-image or prompt-image pair as input and focuses on extracting and learning features from both text and images to improve DM-generated image detection, see Fig.~\ref{fig:multimodal_pure_overview} a).
-Amoroso et al. \cite{amoroso2023parents} leverage the semantic content of textual descriptions alongside visual data.
+$\clubsuit$ \textbf{Prompt-guided.} This category includes methods that leverage prompts, instructions, or text-image pairs to guide the learning process of image or video forgery detection models.
+These approaches typically extract both visual and semantic features, using the language modality to improve performance in DM-generated media detection, as shown in Fig.~\ref{fig:multimodal_pure_overview} a).
+Amoroso et al. \cite{amoroso2024parents} leverage the semantic content of textual descriptions alongside visual data.
 They introduce a contrastive-based disentangling strategy to analyze the role of the semantics of textual descriptions and low-level perceptual cues.
 The experiments are conducted on their proposed COCOFake dataset, where CLIP~\cite{radford2021learning} is employed as the backbone for feature extraction.
 These extracted features are then used to train a logistic regression model.
 They find that the visual features extracted from the generated image still retain the semantic information of the original caption used to create it, which allows them to distinguish between natural images and the generated ones using only semantic cues while neglecting the perceptual ones.
+Song et al.~\cite{song2024learning} propose MM-Det, a diffusion-generated video detector that learns a Multi-Modal Forgery Representation from large vision-language models via instruction tuning.
+Alongside the MMFR, the authors introduce an In-and-Across Frame Attention mechanism that captures spatial artifacts and temporal inconsistencies across frames.
+A dynamic fusion strategy adaptively weights both streams for final prediction.
+Bohacek et al.~\cite{bohacek2024human} propose Human Action CLIPS, a detection method targeting AI-generated human motion videos.
+Instead of relying on low-level artifacts, their approach uses multi-modal semantic embeddings (\eg, CLIP, SigLIP) combined with lightweight classifiers.
+Evaluated on their proposed DeepAction dataset, which includes videos from seven AI models and real footage, their method achieves robust detection even after compression.